 Click the Wanted Poster to visit the John Dillinger website

 Besides being an accomplished interior designer and artist (especially in watercolor, which he taught at John Herron Art Institute in Indianapolis), longtime Mooresville resident Paul Hadley (1880-1971) designed the Indiana State Flag (submitted, 1916; adopted, 1917 as the Indiana State Banner).
 The library has many of Hadley’s original paintings on display in the grand hall (see brochure #1 and brochure #2).
 The MPL Indiana Room also has many items in its collection about him (click here for a bibliography, biographical information, photos, and more).
 Read more about this quiet, fascinating gentleman (and his paintings) in our “treasure trove” blog, our Cauli Le Chat blog, and our “flash from your past” flashcard, as well as in his biography, The Indiana State Flag: Its Designer (Biography of Paul Hadley with Anthology of his Paintings), by Becky Hardin (1976) (PART ONE and PART TWO).
 There are also digital versions of biographical articles published in Traces and Indiana magazines (scroll down to see links).
+In 2017 the Indiana Historical Bureau published an excellent article about Hadley and the Indiana State Flag’s history.

 Paul Hadley (left) & Ralph Priest prepare a mock-up of Hadley’s Indiana State Flag design (ca. 1923)